FrostPrice/FrostPrice/README.md

 - Find interresting to explore new technologies

-- I like to develop with Rust
+- I like to develop with Rust :nerd_face:

 > Still want to find the difference between shooting myself in the leg and programming with Rust